 Strategy 3: Offer Collateral

-If you're applying for an unsecured LOC, offering to pledge specific receivables, inventory, or equipment can reduce your rate.
-Even if you don't need the secured structure, the collateral pledge reduces the lender's risk and they'll price it accordingly.
+If applying for an unsecured LOC, pledge receivables, inventory, or equipment to reduce your rate.
+This reduces lender risk and improves your pricing.

 Strategy 4: Improve Your Credit Score Before Applying

-Spending 60–90 days improving your personal credit score before applying is often the highest-ROI rate-reduction tactic available.
-Going from 680 to 720 can reduce your bank LOC rate by 1.5–2 percentage points.
-On a $300K facility, that's $4,500–$6,000 per year in savings — permanent, for every year the LOC is in place.
-See our credit improvement guide for the specific steps.
+Spending 60–90 days improving your credit score is often the highest-ROI tactic available.
+Going from 680 to 720 reduces your bank LOC rate by 1.5–2 percentage points.

 Watch the Total Cost, Not Just the Rate